ScottPiersall/RoundTabler/README.md

 2. Now you can open Docker Desktop, and launch the CLI for the 'roundtabler' container.
     * **On Linux**, you can access the CLI from your terminal using:
         * `docker exec -it roundtabler /bin/bash`
-3. Remember to enter the src directory using:

-    * `cd src`

 4. Once in src you can run RoundTabler: